reflexer-labs/geb-rrfm-calculators/src/test/fuzz/README.md

 # Fuzzing the PI

-The contracts in this folder are the fuzz scripts for the Rate calculators.
+The contracts in this folder are the fuzz scripts for the redemption rate calculators.

+## Setup

-To run the fuzzer, set up echidna (https://github.com/crytic/echidna) in your machine
+To run the fuzzer, set up Echidna (https://github.com/crytic/echidna) on your machine.

 Then run
 ```
 echidna-test src/test/fuzz/PIRawPerSecondCalculatorFuzz.sol --contract PIRawPerSecondCalculatorFuzz --config echidna.yaml
 ```

+- PIRawPerSecondCalculatorFuzz: Unit fuzz of the PIRawPerSecondCalculator
-- PIRawPerSecondCalculatorFuzz: Unit fuzz of the PIRawPerSecondCalculator, turning function scrambleParams to public will make the script also fuzz the calculator params.
+- PIScaledPerSecondCalculatorFuzz: Unit fuzz of the PIScaledPerSecondCalculator

+Turning function _scrambleParams_ to public will make the script also fuzz the calculator params.
-- PIScaledPerSecondCalculatorFuzz: Unit fuzz of the PIScaledPerSecondCalculator, scrambleParams also present.

-Configs are in the root of this repo (echidna.yaml), settings for number and depth of runs,
+Configs are in the root of this repo (echidna.yaml).
+You can set the number of and depth of runs,

-The contracts in this folder are modified versions of the originals in the src folder.
+The contracts in this folder are modified versions of the originals in the _src_ folder.
 They have assertions added to test for invariants, visibility of functions modified.
 Running the Fuzz against modified versions without the assertions is still possible, general properties on the Fuzz contract can be executed against unmodified contracts.

-Tests should be ran one at a time, they do interfere with each other and return imprecise results if ran simultaneously.
+Tests should only run one at a time because they interfere with each other.

-# Raw per second calculator
+## Raw per second calculator

-## Invariants mapped
 ### Test overflow / underflow bounds

 To run this import the math libraries from this folder (fuzz), they will assert for any over/underflow.
 Echidna will find the smallest tx order and absolute values to break them.
 With the normal library none of the tests fail (equidna considers reverting through a require/revert a success).